Table of Contents

 After a team of facility professionals examine an individual’s evaluation results, they can make recommendations for rehabilitation treatment.
 The final meeting before entering a facility will include results and suggested next steps.

 Possible Treatment Recommendations:

 - Outpatient chemical dependency treatment

 - Residential chemical dependency treatment

 Summary: An Overview of Substance Abuse Evaluations

 Remember, a drugs and alcohol evaluation is for one’s own benefit.
 While someone might feel embarrassed, ashamed, and secretive, it’s in your own interest to be honest.
-Keeping anything back only harms people in the long run and hinders their chances for healthier lives.
+Keeping anything back only harms people in the long run and hinders their chances for recovery and a healthier life.

 An addiction evaluation should be seen as a positive experience.
 It provides a brief intervention that showcases an individual’s unique alcohol or drug problem.
-Plus, it allows teams to develop effective recommendations and treatment plans for individuals, not just cookie-cutter solutions.
-Fortunately, all these evaluations have similar questions so individuals can come prepared and confident to start their journeys.
+Additionally, it allows teams to develop effective recommendations and treatment plans for individuals, not just cookie-cutter solutions.
+Evaluations will still all follow a similar format, so individuals can come prepared and confident to start their journeys.

 If you have any questions about substance abuse evaluations or are dealing with any kind of drug or alcohol addiction, Avenues Recovery can assist you.
 We offer a variety of treatment programs and extensive resources which have helped thousands to recover.
 Reach out today to speak with one of our trained and caring treatment specialists who can explain your options clearly and walk you through the next best steps.
 Embrace the sober life that you deserve and look forward to your bright future ahead!